PEAK-Legacy/Trellis/README.txt

 rest of the program.
 This is a form of something called "referential transparency", which roughly means "order independent".
 We'll cover this topic in more detail in the later section on `Managing State Changes`_.
-But in the meantime, let's look at how using receivers instead of methods also helps us implement generic controllers.
+But in the meantime, let's look at how using attributes instead of methods also helps us implement generic controllers.